electusmatari/ansible/README.md

 # Provisioning the Server

 ```
-apt-get install python-apt git python-jinja2 python-pyyaml
+apt-get install python-apt git python-jinja2 python-yaml python-dev
 git clone https://github.com/ansible/ansible.git
 . ansible/hacking/env-setup
 ```

 After that, the `ansible-playbook` command above should work.

-Due to a bug in ansible (https://github.com/ansible/ansible/issues/4441), the first run will fail due to an existing home directory.
-Further runs will then work fine.
+On recent Ubuntu you will need to install mysql-server and mysql-client manually beforehand, with no root password, otherwise it ends up with an unusable password.

-After pushing the other packages into the create git repositories, a /srv/emcom/bin/pip -r /srv/emcom/electusmatari.com/requirements.txt should install all dependencies.
+After pushing the other packages into the correct git repositories, a /srv/emcom/venv/bin/pip install -r /srv/emcom/electusmatari.com/requirements.txt should install all dependencies.